Amateur astronomy: Mobile apps

+The internet

 The popularity of imaging among amateurs has led to large numbers of web sites being written by individuals about their images and equipment.
 Much of the social interaction of amateur astronomy occurs on mailing lists or discussion groups.
 Discussion group servers host numerous astronomy lists.
 A great deal of the commerce of amateur astronomy, the buying and selling of equipment, occurs online.
 Many amateurs use online tools to plan their nightly observing sessions, using tools such as the Clear Sky Chart.

 Common techniques

 While a number of interesting celestial objects are readily identified by the naked eye, sometimes with the aid of a star chart, many others are so faint or inconspicuous that technical means are necessary to locate them.
-Although many methods are used in amateur astronomy, most are variations of a few specific techniques.
+Although many methods are used in amateur astronomy, most are techniques that are adaptations of core practices.

 Star hopping

 Star hopping is a method often used by amateur astronomers with low-tech equipment such as binoculars or a manually driven telescope.
 It involves the use of maps (or memory) to locate known landmark stars, and "hopping" between them, often with the aid of a finderscope.
 Because of its simplicity, star hopping is a very common method for finding objects that are close to naked-eye stars.

-More advanced methods of locating objects in the sky include telescope mounts with setting circles, which allow pointing to targets in the sky using celestial coordinates, and GOTO telescopes, which are fully automated telescopes that are capable of locating objects on demand (having first been calibrated).